02.D.06 – Family and Medical Leave

 ◦ A period of incapacity that is permanent or long-term for which treatment may not be effective;

-◦ Any period of absence to receive multiple treatments either for restorative surgery after an accident or injury or for a condition that would likely result in an incapacity of three or more days in the absence of medical treatment.
+◦ Any period of absence to receive multiple treatments either for restorative surgery after an accident or injury or for a condition that would likely result in an incapacity of more than three consecutive, full calendar days in the absence of medical treatment.

 4. TERMS OF LEAVE